 James W. Lampkin, IIPrincipal | Medical Devices and Drugs

-Transvaginal mesh is used to repair conditions such as pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
-The mesh is implanted through the vagina and is used to shore up pelvic organs that have become displaced due to age, childbirth, hysterectomy or obesity.
+James currently handles transvaginal mesh litigation.
+The mesh is used to repair conditions such as pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+It is implanted through the vagina and is used to shore up pelvic organs that have become displaced due to age, childbirth, hysterectomy or obesity.
 Reported complications from of the transvaginal placement of the mesh include erosion of the mesh into the vaginal tissue, organ perforation, pain, infection, painful intercourse and urinary and fecal incontinence.
 Women may require multiple surgeries to remove the mesh, and sometimes it cannot be completely removed, leaving women in pain.

-James also worked with the Firm’s attorneys and staff in representing clients in Hormone Replacement Therapy cases throughout the country.
+In addition, he has also worked with attorneys and staff in representing clients in Hormone Replacement Therapy cases throughout the country.

-James is licensed to practice in the states of Alabama, Georgia, Florida and Mississippi as well as before all federal courts in Alabama, Mississippi, Georgia and the Northern District of Florida, The United States Supreme Court, the Fifth Circuit Court of Appeals and the Eleventh Circuit Court of Appeals.
+James is licensed to practice in the states of Alabama, Georgia, Florida and Mississippi, as well as before all federal courts in Alabama, Mississippi, Georgia.
+In addition, he is licensed to practice in the Northern District of Florida, The United States Supreme Court, the Fifth Circuit Court of Appeals and the Eleventh Circuit Court of Appeals.
 He is currently a member of the American Bar Association, and the Alabama Association for Justice, the Mobile County Bar Association and the Baldwin County Bar Association.

-In 1991, James married the former Martha Grimes of Marion Junction, Ala.
+In 1991, James married the former Martha Grimes of Marion Junction, Alabama.
 They have two children, Brooks and Ginny.

 - Alabama (1989)

 - Florida (1997)

 - U.S. Sixth Circuit Court of Appeals